plus3it/spel/README.md

 If your organization does not already have an automated hardening process, please see our tool, [Watchmaker](https://github.com/plus3it/watchmaker.git).
 This tool is meant to help spel-users (and users of other Enterprise Linux images) by performing launch-time hardening activities.

+## We have a FAQ now!

+We've added an [FAQ](docs/FAQ.md) to the project.
+Hopefully, your questions are answered there.
+If they aren't, please feel free to submit an issue requesting an appropriate FAQ entry.

 ## Current Published Images

 RPM Manifests for published images are available in the [manifests](manifests) directory.